 Biggest barriers to scaling RPA, percentage of respondents

 Process fragmentation is typically caused by multiple process and system variations and results in increased complexity and reduced leverage from individual automations.
 Process fragmentation is manifested daily in how processes are performed across an organisation.
 Processes are not typically documented at this granular level, and attempts to do so usually uncover a wide range of ‘unknown unknowns’.
 To overcome this primary barrier, the following considerations should be made:

 Follow the happy path

 Focus on getting the simple parts of a process automated first.
 Once you start small with known processes, then adapting the automation progressively to account for the exceptions and 'unknown unknowns' as they are discovered is much easier.

 Treating automation as purely a technology implementation and failing to focus on high value business opportunities will deliver lower returns.
 Close-knit operations, process and IT teams focused on quick, high value business opportunities deliver superior returns.

 Enterprises typically have to source several automation offerings to achieve end to end automation.
 This usually involves having separate software systems to build automation workflows, host the automation, manage an exceptions and include any cognitive capabilities.
 An additional layer for BI and reporting is often also added to satisfy management.
-Finding a software vender that combines all these offerings in a single platform will help streamline the migration and reduce fragmentation.
+Finding a software vendor that combines all these offerings in a single platform will help streamline the migration and reduce fragmentation.